 The purpose of the Groundwater Quality Assessment Report (GAR) is to provide the technical basis informing the scope and level of effort for implementation of the Order's groundwater monitoring and implementation provisions.
-Three (3) months after receiving an NOA from the Central Valley Water Board, the Third-Party will provide a proposed outline of the GAR to the Executive Officer that describes data sources and references that will be considered in developing the GAR.
+Three (3) months after the Order approval from the Central Valley Water Board, the Steering Committee will provide a proposed outline of the GAR to the Executive Officer that describes data sources and references that will be considered in developing the GAR.

-The Third-Party, either solely or in conjunction with other Third-Party groups, must review and update the GAR to incorporate new information every five (5) years.
-The first update shall be due 30 November 2021 in the Five-Year Assessment Report for participants of the Central Valley Groundwater Monitoring Collaborative, and no later than five (5) years after Executive Officer approval of the GAR for all others.
+The Steering Committee, either solely or in conjunction with other Third-Party groups, must review and update the GAR to incorporate new information every five (5) years.
+The first update shall be due 30 November 2021 in the Five-Year Assessment Report for participants of the